learn-co-curriculum/backbone-basic-models-and-views/README.md

 ## Resources
 * [Tying the Model to the View](http://orizens.com/wp/topics/backbone-view-patterns-the-relationship-with-model/)

-<a href='https://learn.co/lessons/backbone-basic-models-and-views' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/backbone-basic-models-and-views' title='Backbone Basics Models & Views'>Backbone Basics Models & Views</a> on Learn.co and start learning to code for free.</p>